fellesverkstedet/fabricatable-machines/bootstrap/bootstrap.md

 * Decide on fasteners, 3D prints with trapped nuts or metal threaded inserts?
 * Add probing plate
 * Consider hiding Y rails under bed for dust protection.
 Add spacer.
+* Develop a wiper system, consider covers for rollers.

 ## Future development
 * If tuning does not stay tight, add tuning features to prints